trixi-framework/tutorial-2021-icosahom/unstructured_tutorial/README.md

 ```
 Note this step takes 15-30 seconds as the package `Trixi2Vtk` must be precompiled and executed for the first time
 in your REPL session.
 The above `trixi2vtk` command will convert the solution file at the final time into a `.vtu` file
-which can be readin and visualize with Paraview.
-A required argument for `trixi2vtk` is to point to the `output_directory`
+which can be readin and visualize with ParaView.
+An optional argument for `trixi2vtk` is to point to the `output_directory`
-where the new files will be saved.
+where the new files will be saved; it defaults to the current directory.
 An optional argument that can be set with `trixi2vtk` is to specify the number of
 visualization nodes.
 For instance, if we want to use 12 uniformly spaced nodes for visualization we can execute
 ```julia
 julia> trixi2vtk("out/solution_000180.h5", output_directory="out", nvisnodes=12)